Divorce Alimony in Wisconsin

 Alteration to Wisconsin Alimony

 Either spouse can make a motion in the court to review a previous maintenance order.
-The court takes into account the following factors in response to this motion.
+The court takes into account the following factors in response to this motion:

-• Any change in circumstances of the partners
+• Any change in circumstances of the partners also plays a major role in the decision made by the judge.

 Eventually, the court decides whether to alter the amount and duration of the alimony.